aws/aws-cli/awscli/examples/emr/create-cluster-examples.rst

       "CustomProviderClass": "classname"
     }

-**23. To enable EMRFS client-side encryption with a custom encryption provider and passing arguments expected by the class**
+**23. To enable Amazon S3 client-side encryption with a custom encryption provider in EMRFS and passing arguments expected by the class**

 - Command::